-After you receive your SAR, you’ll get financial aid award letters from the schools you have been accepted at.
-Award letters tell you how much aid you’re eligible for at that school.
+After you receive your SAR, you'll get a financial aid offer from the schools you have been accepted at.
+Financial aid offers tell you how much aid you're eligible for at that school.

 If you made a mistake on your submitted FAFSA, you can make corrections by logging in to your account on FAFSA.gov.
 Once you’re logged in, enter your FSA ID to change your information and submit new information.

 You can also update your mailing address, email address, and other contact information in your account if it has changed.